Large deviation principles for convolutional Bayesian neural networks: Proofs

 \begin{proposition}[Theorem~2.3, \cite{Cha97}] Let $\XX_1$ and $\XX_2$ be two Polish spaces.
 Let $\{\nu_n^{(1)}\}_n$ be a sequence of probability measures on $\CB(\XX_1)$, satisfying a LDP with good rate function $I_1$.
 Let $\{\nu_n^{(2|1)}\}_n$ be a sequence of transition kernels on $\CB(\XX_2) \times \XX_1$ satisfying a conditional LDP continuity condition with rate function $\CI_{2|1}(\cdot|\cdot)$.
 Then the sequence of measures $\{\mu_n\}_n$ defined by

 satisfies a weak LDP with rate function $\CI(x_1,x_2)= \CI_1(x_1) + \CI_{2|1}(x_2|x_1)$. \end{proposition}

 The key point is to show that each sequence of kernels in Definition \ref{def:general_structure} satisfies the LDP continuity condition above.
-Following the strategy used for the fully connected neural network in \cite{Vog24}, this will be obtained by a combining exponential equivalence and Cramer theorem.
+Following the strategy used for the fully connected neural network in \cite{Vog24}, this will be obtained by combining exponential equivalence and Cramer's theorem.
 See also \cite{MacciTrevisanetal}.

 For $Q_1 \in \RE^{D_{\ell} \times D_\ell}$ and $Q_0 \in \sym{D_{\ell+1}}$ define

 where $Z \sim \CN_{D_\ell}(\mathbf{0},\mathbf{I}_{D_\ell})$ and